 Guest Blog By Randi Greene-Chapman

 On behalf of the American Diabetes Association, I am delighted to welcome Georgians for a Healthy Future as a new partner in advocacy and policy development that will promote health and wellness throughout Georgia.
 The American Diabetes Association has a long-standing commitment to health care advocacy and is the country’s leading organization promoting diabetes educational information, materials, advocacy and awareness.
 I am looking forward to a positive and successful working relationship with Georgians for a Healthy Future.
+We are also bringing in a professional to help go over the new specifics of the Keto diet for beginners

 Guest Blog By Brittany Freeman